 Cost of Revenue.
-Cost of revenue consists of compensation costs relating to employees who provide customer service to our clients, compensation costs relating to our network support staff, the cost of supporting our infrastructure, including expenses related to leasing space and connectivity for our services, as well as depreciation of certain hardware and software, and allocated occupancy costs and related overhead.
-Cost of revenue increased to \$694,000 and \$1.4 million in the three and six months ended June 30, 2004 from \$514,000 and \$1.0 million in the comparable periods in 2003.
-This increase is primarily related to the acquisition of the Island Data customer contracts and associated rights in December 2003, as well as increased usage from existing clients and the addition of new clients.
+Cost of revenue consists of compensation costs relating to employees who provide customer service to our clients, compensation costs relating to our network support staff, the cost of supporting our infrastructure, including expenses related to server leases and Internet connectivity, as well as depreciation of certain hardware and software, and allocated occupancy costs and related overhead.
+Cost of revenue increased to \$1.0 million and \$1.9 million in the three and six months ended June 30, 2005, respectively, from \$694,000 and \$1.4 million in the comparable periods in 2004.
+This increase is attributable to increased spending for primary and backup server facilities of approximately \$154,000 and \$244,000, respectively, and to costs related to additional account management personnel to support increased client activity from existing clients and the addition of new clients in the amount of approximately \$114,000 and \$212,000, respectively.
+The proportion of our new clients that are large corporations is increasing.
+These companies typically have more significant implementation requirements and more stringent data security standards.
+As a result, we have invested additional resources to support this change in the customer base and in anticipation of a continuation of this trend, which has increased our cost of revenue.

 Product Development.
 Our product development expenses consist primarily of compensation and related expenses for product development personnel.
-Product development costs increased to \$516,000 and \$955,000 for the three and six months ended June 30, 2004 from \$419,000 and \$751,000 in the comparable periods in 2003.
-This increase is attributable to an increase in the number of LivePerson product development personnel, and to a lesser extent, to an increase in outsourced labor costs related to the continuing development of our product line as we broaden the range of services we offer to include a fully integrated, multichannel software platform.
+Product development costs increased to \$688,000 and \$1.4 million for the three and six months ended June 30, 2005, respectively, from \$516,000 and \$955,000 in the comparable periods in 2004.
+This increase is primarily attributable to costs related to additional product development personnel to support both the launch of a significant new release of the LivePerson services under the Timpani brand name in the amount of approximately \$144,000 and \$350,000, respectively, and to a lesser extent, an increase in outsourced labor costs of approximately \$5,000 and \$22,000, respectively, related to the continuing development of our product line as we broaden the range of services we offer to include a fully integrated, multi-channel software platform.

 Sales and Marketing.
-Our sales and marketing expenses consist of compensation and related expenses for sales and marketing personnel, as well as advertising and trade show exhibit expenses.
-Sales and marketing expenses increased to \$1.2 million and \$2.4 million in the three and six months ended June 30, 2004 from \$856,000 and \$1.6 million in the comparable periods in 2003.
-This increase is primarily attributable to an increase in sales and marketing personnel as a result of the expansion of our sales force, and, to a lesser extent, to an increase in on-line advertising and marketing expenses related to our increasing efforts to enhance our brand recognition and to increased sales lead activity.
+Our sales and marketing expenses consist of compensation and related expenses for sales and marketing personnel, as well as advertising and public relations expenses.
+Sales and marketing expenses increased to \$1.7 million and \$3.2 million in the three and six months ended June 30, 2005, respectively, from \$1.2 million and \$2.4 million in the comparable periods in 2004.
+This increase is primarily attributable to increases in advertising and trade show expenses of approximately \$192,000 and \$323,000, respectively, related to our efforts to enhance our brand recognition and increase sales lead activity and, to a lesser extent, an increase in costs related to additional sales and marketing personnel of approximately \$168,000 and 260,000, respectively.
+A significant portion of this increase is driven by our recent move to increase our internal marketing resources and external market presence, through an increased focus on public relations and press activity, trade show participation and promotional and advertising efforts designed to increase the inbound sales lead flow to our direct sales force.